 16 years + who are in regulated work, delivering or leading sporting activities.

-eLearning module introducing you to the basic theory, knowledge and practice which underpins child wellbeing and protection in sport.
+eLearning module introduces you to the basic theory, knowledge and practice which underpins child wellbeing and protection in sport.
 On average it should take around 30 minutes to complete the module and you MUST complete this module before attending Module 2.

 By the end of module 1 learners will be able to:

 - Understand what is meant by ‘child wellbeing and protection’

 - Recognise the value of a child-centered approach to child wellbeing and protection

 - Identify good practice in relation to child wellbeing and protection and how this impacts the sports environment